fbpx

 In the 19th Century row houses expanded into the Double Trinity or London House.
 These spacious 1,000-8,000 sq ft homes had three stories plus a basement, two fireplaces, and a rear yard.
 Today, these larger row houses ring Washington Square and may be found in several neighborhoods throughout the City.

 The wealthy favored Townhouses, 3,000-7,000 sq ft with three to four stories, grand staircases, and abundant light.
 These are found in Society Hill and Washington Square West.
 A classic example is the Powel House, built in 1765 and located at 244 S. Third Street.
-It is now a museum and considered to be one of the finest Georgian row houses in the city.
+It is now a museum and is considered to be one of the finest Georgian row houses in the city.

 Row House Architectural Styles